How to prepare Mirepoix variations and other aromatic bases

-They are slow-cooked in olive oil (not butter) until the vegetables are soft and brown.
+They can also be slow-cooked in olive oil (not butter) until the vegetables are soft and brown.

 The vegetables can be diced small or pureed in a food processor.

-There is no set ratio for the ingredients, and of course, every Italian grandmother has their own recipe.
+There is no set ratio for the ingredients; of course, every Italian grandmother has their own recipe.